-The Synagogue of Florence was built at the end of the 19th century.
-In the garden there is a memorial plaque for Jewish war victims.
-On the first floor, there is a small museum dedicated to the Jewish community of the city.
+The Florence Synagogue was built towards the end of the 19th century.
+In the garden is a memorial plaque to Jewish war dead.
+On the first floor is a small museum dedicated to the Jewish community of Florence.

 History and description

-The Florence Synagogue was built in 1882.
-The architectural style of the building is Moorish-Byzantine and it looks more like a church than a synagogue, complete with a dome, an apse, a pulpit and an organ.
+The Synagogue of Florence was built in 1882.
+The style of the structure is Moorish-Byzantine and it looks more like a church than a synagogue, complete with a dome, an apse, a pulpit and an organ.

-Already in 1572 the first synagogue was built in the former ghetto of Florence.
-In 1848 this as wella as a second synagogue were closed.
-The ghetto itself was demolished at the end of the 19th century.
+As early as 1572, the first synagogue was built in what was then Florence’s ghetto.
+In 1848, both this one and a second synagogue that had been built later, were closed.
+The ghetto itself was demolished towards the end of the 19th century.

-The multicoloured arabesques are oriental in appearance.
-The Judeo-Orthodox character is reinforced by the prayer benches that are placed opposite each other and by the separate places for women.
+The multi-colored arabesques do have an Eastern feel to them, and the Jewish Orthodox character is reinforced by the prayer benches set up opposite each other and the segregated areas for women.

-When looking out over the city from a hill or a tower, the synagogue can be recognized by its striking green dome.
+Looking out over the city from a hill or a tower, the synagogue can be recognized by its distinctive green dome.

-The very first Jews in Italy were slaves who were brought to Rome in the 1st century BC.
-The Florentine Jewish community dates back to the 14th century.
+The very first Jews in Italy were slaves brought to Rome in the 1st century BC.
+The Florentine Jewish community dates back only to the 14th century.

-On the first floor is the entrance to a small museum that highlights the history of this community.
+On the first floor is the entrance to a small museum highlighting the history of this community.

-In the garden of the Synagogue is a large plaque with the names of Jews murdered by the Nazis.
-A similar monument can be seen at the Santa Maria Novella Station.
+In the Synagogue’s garden is a large memorial plaque with the names of Jews murdered by the Nazis.
+A similar memorial can be seen at Santa Maria Novella Station.